spacetelescope/jwst/docs/jwst/undersampling_correction/description.rst

 significant :ref:`charge migration <charge_migration>`:
 the spilling of charge from a saturated pixel into its neighboring pixels.
 This charge migration causes group-to-group differences to decrease significantly once the signal level is greater than ~25,000 ADU.
-As a result, the last several groups of these ramp will be flagged by the ``undersampling_correction`` step, and then ignored by the subsequent ``jump`` step.
+As a result, the last several groups of these ramps will be flagged by the ``undersampling_correction`` step, and then ignored by the subsequent ``jump`` step.
 The smaller number of groups used for these pixels in the ``ramp_fitting`` step results in them having larger read noise variances, which in turn leads to lower weights used during resampling.
 This